BasicWolf/archived-kaylee/doc/src/tutorial/running.rst

   The  value of PI computed by the Monte-Carlo method is: 3.1409588

 Do you wonder how come these calculations were distributed?
-Well, they were, but we had only one node participating.
+Well, they weren't distributed.
+But that's because there was only one node participating.
 Try increasing the amount of tasks and then launch the calculations in two browser tabs or even two different browsers.
 That's when the calculations will be truly distributed.

 P.S.
-Don't forget, the source code of the tutorial application is located at the following repository: http://github.com/BasicWolf/kaylee-tutorial-app
+Don't forget, the full source code of the tutorial application is located in the following repository: http://github.com/BasicWolf/kaylee-tutorial-app